CanvasHS/canvashs.github.io/protocol.md

 }
 {% endhighlight %}

-###MouseLeave
+###MouseOut
-Same as MouseEnter, but when the mouse leaves a shape
+Same as MouseOver, but when the mouse leaves a shape

 ####Example
 {% highlight json linenos %}
 {
-    "event":"mouseleave",
+    "event":"mouseout",
     "data":{
         "id": "myAwesomeShape",
         "x": 150,